khalidtakar/Alt-F4/MainProject/README.txt

 Only 2 reports generated, ran out of time.
 	-Manager Ticket turnover report
 	-Manager Gloal Interline+Domestic sales report.
-Since low on time wanted to display some functionality and believed combining two reports would be more useful
+Since low on time wanted to display some functionality, lieved combining two reports would be more useful
 	-functionality for advisor to generate induvidual domestic and global report is in place but no report generated -reports are stored in main folder, need to delete report.pdf to see new generated report.